nielslange/smntcs-show-sale-price-date-for-woocommerce/README.txt

 == Contribute ==

-Contributions are more than welcome.
-Simply head over to [Github](https://github.com/nielslange/smntcs-woocommerce-show-sale-price-date/pulls) and open a pull request.
+Contributions are always welcome.
+Simply head over to [Github](https://github.com/nielslange/smntcs-woocommerce-show-sale-price-date/pulls) and create an issue or open a pull request.

 == Installation ==